Skip to main content

 How to Use:

-1. Download the JSON file
+1. Download the CSV file

 2. Create a new evaluation via the API or SDK: